 Rely on laxatives.
 They might help in the short term.
 But over time, laxatives can damage the nerve cells in your colon and interfere with muscle contractions needed to empty stools.
 Laxatives can become a habit, meaning you’ll need to use them before you can poop.
 These medicines come in pills, liquids, suppositories, and other forms.

-Do this: If your doctor thinks that laxatives might help, follow her orders about what kind to use, and try your best to limit your use.
+Do this: If your doctor thinks that laxatives might help, follow their orders about what kind to use, and try your best to limit your use.

 Take certain drugs.
 Many medicines can trigger constipation by slowing down stools as they travel through the body.
 These include sleeping pills, painkillers, some drugs for high blood pressure, and antidepressants.